FrancescoRomeo02/Rick-Morty_iOSApp_tutorial/README.md

 # What I learned
 - How start SWIFT project.
 - How simulate iOS system on macOS.
-- Superficial introduction to backend and frontend SWIFT development.
+- Superficial introduction to backend and frontend in SWIFT development.